-LVT 2015 wh 2015 r This has been a mixed farm, but son Jean-Claude is steering it more towards wine.
+LVT 2017 wh 2016 r This has been a mixed farm, but son Jean-Claude is steering it more towards wine.
 There are still a few apricots and some cereal.
 The cellar was redone in 2006 - cooling and heating equipment installed and more space.
 Quality here is quietly on the up.
 The Condrieu Bonnette shows more grip and minerality than the Châtillon (except in 2006), although the latter is considered to love longer by Jean-Claude Mouton.
 For 37 years mother Jannette had run the Auberge opposite, an inn owned by her family since the 1700s.
 She retired in the early 2000s.
 Jean-Claude’s son Bryan, born in 1997, has vinified with Jeff Cohen in California at Sta Rosa, and has been working on the domaine since 2019.

 LVT 2008 Patrice Porte goes from one set-up to the next.
 He is talented, used to work for Guigal, was under the vernay wing a long time ago, now has started again on his own after a break of 2 or 3 vintages.
 The Domaine in 2005 was called Porte-Vincent.
 All vineyards are well situated in the central Condrieu area.
 Patrice Porte comes from an old Condrieu winemaking family.

-LVT 2014 wh Subtle wines.
-Father Pierre made rustic, often wayward wines, but under son François since 1998 they have improved a little - is writing that they are less awful OK?, even if the vineyard is er chaotic.
+LVT 2018 wh Father Pierre made rustic, often wayward wines, but under son François since 1998 they have improved a little - is writing that they are less awful OK?, even if the vineyard is er chaotic.
 A mere 0.5 hectare of Condrieu which includes the notable Coteau de Chéry, and 0.2 hectare of Viognier for the Côtes du Rhône.
 The Comdrieu is a swerve, the Côtes du Rhône preferred